danny-avila/LibreChat/docs/deployment/hetzner_ubuntu.md

+# Hetzner Ubuntu Setup

 *These instructions are designed for someone starting from scratch for a Ubuntu Installation.
 You can skip to any point that is useful for you.*

-# Starting from Zero:
+## Starting from Zero:

-1. Login to Hetzner Cloud Console (https://console.hetzner.cloud/projects) and Create a new Ubuntu 20 Project with 4GB Ram.
+### 1. Login to Hetzner Cloud Console (https://console.hetzner.cloud/projects) and Create a new Ubuntu 20 Project with 4GB Ram.
 Do not worry about SSH keys *yet*.

 Hetzner will email you the root password.

-2. Once you have that, you can login with any SSH terminal with:
+### 2. Once you have that, you can login with any SSH terminal with:

 ```
 ssh root@<yourserverip>
 ```

-3. Once you have logged in, immediately create a new, nonroot user:
+### 3. Once you have logged in, immediately create a new, non-root user:

 ```
 adduser <yourusername>
 usermod -aG sudo <yourusername>
 ```

-4. Make sure you have done this correctly by double-checking you have sudo permissions:
+### 4. Make sure you have done this correctly by double-checking you have sudo permissions:

 ```
 getent group sudo | cut -d: -f4